Safe & Secure International Transfers (Defend Against Fraud)

 1. Use regulated money transfer providers (and understand what the regulation means for money transfer safety)

-First and foremost, it’s crucial to use regulated money transfer providers that are overseen by the official authorities in their respective countries.
+Before you consider any money transfer, it’s crucial to use regulated money transfer providers that are overseen by the official authorities in their respective countries.

 In the UK, that’s the FCA.